Yash-Singh1/randomgen-editor/README.md

 npm start
 ```

 Now the server is running on `:1579`.
-However, only the UI will be visible, because the `localhost` server is obviously not running on RandomGen's PHP server.
+However, since RandomGen's PHP server sends another request to the given URL, and the `localhost` is obviously not running on Randomgen's server, running RandomGen code won't be possible.

 ## Demo